wangdamutou/kafka-offset-monitor/README.md

 ============

 The KafkaOffsetMonitor is released under the Apache License and we **welcome any contributions** within this license.
 Any pull request is welcome and will be reviewed and merged as quickly as possible.

+> update jar dependency： jar version should refer to scala version